microct-ana-unibe-ch/microvasculature-manuscript/manuscript.md

   Besides irregularly patterned tumor vessels (in B & C) further bony structures like growth plate or calcified parts of the medial meniscus (MM) are clearly distinguishable.](images/Fig3_tumor tibia.png){#fig:3}

 ### microangioCT of murine mandible and teeth
-Mice were terminally anesthesized and their head was perfused with µAngiofil as described above.
+C57BL/6 mice were terminally anesthesized and their head was perfused with µAngiofil as described above.
 The perfused head was harvested and fixed (4% PFA at 4° C).
 Prior to tomographic imaging the mandible was excised, wrapped in a paper towel and scanned in a sealed pipette tip.
 The mouse teeth were imaged using a desktop microCT scanner SKYSCAN 1172 (Fig. @fig:4), with an X-ray source acceleration voltage of 80 kV and an X-ray source current of 124 µA.